ilpork/Vahti/README.md

 - No paid services needed
 - Can be used without mobile app just as an alert system
 - Different services can also be run on different machines
+- A 3rd party mobile app (MQTT client) can also be used to display the data

 ## Features
 ### Mobile application (Vahti.Mobile)